Contribute to Notebook

 Setting up Environment

-It’s highly suggest to use any Linux distro (Ubuntu: highly recommended) compared to Windows.
+Let’s start by setting up the project within your local system.
 Most of the cases, you won’t face any issues while building the project within your local system if you follow the instruction below properly.
 But if you’re facing any issue, you can post them within the repo discussion Help Request…

 Ruby